Children Suffering With Asthma At Higher Risk Of Becoming Obese

 While analyzing two decades of data, it has been discovered that air pollution is instrumental in increasing obesity.
 A less number of kids in Southern California suffer from bronchitis due to the decreasing pollution level in that particular area.

-The children who had a BMI of or more than 95 percentile, when compared to the parameters of the CDC, were labeled obese.
+The children who had a BMI of 95 percentile or more, when compared to the parameters of the Centers for Disease Control and Prevention, were labeled obese.

 It must be noted, that the researchers of the study had limited information about exercise and did not gather any data on the students' diet.